- What health issues are dachshunds prone to?

 The symptoms include increased appetite, drinking more than usual, and urinating frequently followed by excessive weight gain with an increase in belly fat cell production leading to potbellies.
 Other symptoms are thin skin and hair loss.
 This disease has no cure.
 But there are veterinary treatments with drugs to relieve symptoms.

-Dachshunds are small dogs with big appetites, this makes them prone to gain weight easily.
+Dachshunds are small dogs with big appetites, which makes them prone to gain weight easily.
 A balanced diet based on whole foods, combined with regular exercise, is the best way to prevent your dachshund from gaining too much weight.
 You should also avoid feeding your dachshund human food.

 By keeping your dog fit and healthy, you will ensure that his spine does not take any extra stress.
 Pay attention to any unexpected weight gain, as it may indicate a more serious health problem, such as hypothyroidism.
 If your dog begins to gain weight, seems lethargic, or is easily fatigued, see your vet as soon as possible to determine the cause.